nzhagen/flir_camera_interface/README.md

 ``flir_camera_interface.py``: the GUI interface itself.

 ``flir_spin_library.py``: the library file, containing the scripts needed to get and set camera parameters.

-``flir_print_camera_status.py``: a script that prints to stdout, showing the state of all GenICam variables available on the camera.

 ---
 # Adding an auxiliary projector